Kneckter/SpawnpointClusterTool/README.md

 '-ns', '--nosort' - 'Do not sort the output from the search (defaults to false).'
 '-spt', '--startpt' - 'Specify the line index as an int of the coordinate you want TSP to keep as the starting point (defaults to None).'
 '-fpt', '--finishpt' - 'Specify the line index as an int of the coordinate you want TSP to keep as the finishing point (defaults to None).'

+Saving to the DB Settings
+These settings are all optional and update the DB instead of outputting to a file when used.
+'-squ', '--save-query' - 'Save the query results to the DB and requires the below options (defaults to false).'
+'-sbe', '--save-backend' - 'URL to RDM site (defaults to http://127.0.0.1:9000/).'
+'-sun', '--save-un' - 'Username for the RDM site (no default).'
+'-spw', '--save-pw' - 'Password for the RDM site (no default).'
+'-siv', '--save-iv' - 'The name of the IV instance(s) to save the list to.
+ALL for all IV instances, one name, or multiple names separated by commas like "IV1, IV2", use the quotes. (defaults to ALL).'
+'-scp', '--save-cp' - 'The name of the Circle Pokemon/Raid instance(s) to save the list to.
+One name or multiple names separated by commas like "Poke1, Poke2", use the quotes.
+When using multiple instances, the list will be split evenly between them. (defaults to none).'
 ```

 You must specify an instance to use in the `geofence` parameter so the script can search for it.
 Instances with multiple geofences are acceptable.
 The script will read and apply each geofence to the query.